metarmask/teardown/README.md

 ## Known issues
 * Rotation fails for shapes which are rotated on three axes.
-* The relative position of vehicles do not work properly.
+* Wheels are placed at the centers of vehicle bodies.
-* The attributes of the following entity kinds are not added to the editor XML:
+* Specific attributes of the following entities are not added to the editor XML:
   * Wheel
   * Joint (not rope joints, though)
-  * Location
   * Screen
   * Trigger
-* Wheels are added with a "not-" prefix in the XML, removing them from the editor.
-This is done to prevent crashes.
 * Shapes which cannot fit in a MagicaVoxel object are truncated.
+* Shapes with more of a certain material kind than can fit in its designated area of the MagicaVoxel palette will have some incorrect materials.